ibmdbanalytics/ibmdbpy/docs/source/start.rst

 Verbosity
 ---------

-The verbose mode automatically prints all SQL-communication between ibmdbpy and dashDB, which can be very useful for debugging or understanding how ibmdbpy works.
+The verbose mode automatically prints all SQL-communication between ibmdbpy and Db2, which can be very useful for debugging or understanding how ibmdbpy works.
 By default, this is activated, but can be turned down by setting the ``verbose`` option  to ``False`` or by using the ``set_verbose`` function.

 >>> idadb = IdaDataBase("DASHDB", verbose=False)